yzhang-gh/vscode-markdown/README.md

   - It's a list block in Markdown syntax
   - Its first list item title matches the first heading in the file
 - CJK in TOC anchors (A more complex slugify function is needed)
+- (**Help wanted**) Because of the using of `html-pdf` package,
+  - Anchors within PDF won't work
+  - No bookmarks generated

 ## Acknowledgement

+Inspired by and part of codes from,

 - [mdickin/vscode-markdown-shortcuts](https://github.com/mdickin/vscode-markdown-shortcuts)
 - [AlanWalk/Markdown-TOC](https://github.com/AlanWalk/Markdown-TOC)